Verratti goes from Euro 2016 nightmare to Euro 2020 final - News Break

 Verratti goes from Euro 2016 nightmare to Euro 2020 final

-When Marco Verratti pulled up in training in May, he thought his European Championship was over before it had even started.
+LONDON (AP) -- When Marco Verratti pulled up in training in May, he thought his European Championship was over before it had even started.
 Again.
 The hard-working Italy midfielder had missed Euro 2016 because of a groin problem that needed surgery.
-And when he injured his right knee in training with Paris Saint-Germain on May 8, about a month before the start of Euro 2020, the 28-year-old Verratti was understandably worried.www.newsobserver.com
+And when he injured his right knee in training with Paris Saint-Germain on May 8, about a month before the start of Euro 2020, the 28-year-old Verratti was understandably worried.www.semoball.com

 Comments / 0